Liverpool Hope Logo Liverpool Hope Logo

 Do I need health insurance?

-If you are on a Student Route Visa, you have already paid an NHS surcharge, which allows you access to most NHS services without additional charge.
+Students on a Student Route Visa pay an NHS surcharge, which allows access to most NHS services without additional charge.
 If you are studying in the UK for less than six months and have entered without a visa (Non-visa Nationals), or with a Standard Visitor Visa (Visa Nationals), you will need a Comprehensive Medical Insurance policy as you are only entitled to access Primary Care services in the UK.

 Primary Care includes emergency treatment, medical advice at an NHS Health Centre, sexual health advice, birth control and maternity services.
 It does not include the issue of special medication that you may have taken in your home country or consultations with a specialist or at a hospital department.
 It may not cover the cost of emergency surgery or routing medical procedures.